theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-merging-data.md

 {% include _content/en/xu-specific/xu-destinations/merge-data/db-merge-data.md  %}

+### Checking the updated record in the database
-In this case the field NAME2 will be updated with the value from the SAP system.
+Check the database for the updated records.
+In the given example, the field *NAME2* was updated with the value from SAP during execution.

 ![MSSql-Select-After-Merge](/img/content/MSSql-Select-After-Merge.png){:class="img-responsive"}